seqwell/LongPlex/README.md

 # seqWell LongPlex Demultiplex Nextflow Pipeline
 TODO List:

-- [ ] Get to data output parity with clean repo
+- [X] Get to data output parity with clean repo
-- [ ] Get invalid outputs for nf-schema recoganized correctly
+- [X] Get invalid outputs for nf-schema recognized correctly
 - [ ] Make Sample sheet Latch compliant
 - [ ] Put test data on Latch so Latch can use it
 - [ ] Cleanup config resource directives?
 What does latch need.